ThanksLogan/Python-Script-Running-Haskell-Prolog-and-MATLAB/README.md

 # About

+See "Python Scripting Program Running Haskell, Prolog, and MATLAB.pdf"

 Script controlling 3 different operations on an image using 3 different programming languages, all drive by python script to run the 3 separate operations on the image.